-To justify the liberality of the State in creating this seat of learning, it is the aim of the College to train thoroughly a class of veterinarians for dealing with all diseases and defects that depreciate the value of our live stock, and with the causes that give rise to them.
-It further aims, as far as it has the means and opportunity, to maintain a center of investigation looking toward discoveries in the nature of diseases, in therapeutics, and in the immunization of animals from contagion; and toward the production of biologic products to be employed in diagnosis, treatment and immunization.
-So much has been discovered recently in these directions and present knowledge points so unmistakably to coming discoveries, that to neglect this field at the present time would be very unfortunate.
-Apart from discovery, the mere production of reliable diagnostic and therapeutic biological products is of great economic importance.
-Furthermore, it is the purpose of the College to be of as much assistance as possible to the practitioners of veterinary medicine.
+To justify the liberality of the State in creating this seat of learning, it will be the aim of the College thoroughly to train a class of veterinarians for dealing with all diseases and defects that depreciate the value of our live stock, and with the causes that give rise to them.
+It will further aim, as far as it has the means and opportunity, to establish a center of investigation looking toward discoveries in the nature of diseases, in therapeutics, and in the immunization of animals from contagion; and toward the production of organic compounds to be employed in diagnosis, treatment, and immunization.
+So much has been recently discovered in these directions and present knowledge points so unmistakably to coming discoveries, that to neglect this field at the present time would be very unfortunate.
+Apart from discovery, the mere production of reliable articles of these organic products now coming into increasing demand by the State and by the private practitioner, for prevention, diagnosis, and treatment, is an object not to be lightly regarded.
+More than this, it is the purpose of the College to be of as much assistance as possible to the practitioner of veterinary medicine.